AlanFord/Getting-to-more-blinkies/README.md

 # Getting-to-more-blinkies
-Getting to blinky on all of the micro controllers and single-board-computers that I have
+Getting to blinky on all of the micro controllers and single-board computers that I have.

+Having collected a number of dev boards and single-board computers over the last couple of years, I realized that I hadn't completed a successful project on some of them.
+So to refresh my memory and freshen my skills, this will be "getting to blinky" on all of my various boards (appologies to Contextual Electronics for repurposing the name).